h2non/thread.js/README.md

 #### thread#run(fn, env, args)
 Return: `task` Alias: `exec`

-Run the given function in the thread isolated scope.
+Run the given function in the thread.
 You can optionally bind a custom context (as `map` of values) or passing function arguments (as `array`) to be injected when the function will be invoked